Short Bio

 Research Interest

-- Innovation: university–industry interaction, market for technology
+- Innovation: university–industry interaction, market for technology.

-- Entrepreneurship: commercialization strategy
+- Entrepreneurship: commercialization strategy, diversity and entrepreneurship.

 Education